nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 Let us remember again that any given settings file in *Packages/User* ultimately overrides every other settings file of the same name.

-In addition to settings files, Sublime Text maintains *session* data --settings for the particular set of files being currently edited.
+In addition to settings files, Sublime Text maintains *session* data---settings for the particular set of files being currently edited.
 Session data is updated as you work on files, so if you adjust settings for a particular file in any way (mainly through API calls), they will be recorded in the session and will take precedence over any applicable *.sublime-settings* files.

-To check the value of a setting in effect for a particular file, use *view.settings().get(<setting_name>)* from the console.
+To check the value of a setting for a particular file being edited, use *view.settings().get(<setting_name>)* from the console.

-Lastly, it's also worth noting that some settings may be adjusted automatically for you.
-Keep this is mind if you're puzzled about some setting's value.
+Finally, it's also worth noting that some settings automatically may be adjusted for you.
+Keep this in mind if you're puzzled about some setting's value.
 For instance, this is the case for certain whitespace-related settings and the ``syntax`` setting.